CJTAYL/CJTAYL/README.md

 (under construction)

-The purpose of the project was to conduct a series of hypothesis tests to evaluate the effects of a new marketing campaign introduced by a fictious advertisement agency.
+The purpose of the project was to conduct a series of hypothesis tests to evaluate the effects of a new marketing campaign introduced by a fictitious advertisement agency.

 ### Comparison of Methods to Inform K-Means